-Archaeologists Have Discovered The Submerged Ruins Of Ancient Church Where First Council of Nicaea Was Held
+Archaeologists Have Discovered The Submerged Ruins Of Ancient Church Where First Council Of Nicaea Was Held

 and to life in the world to come.
 Amen.”

-When an earthquake struck in 740 AD, this church finally crumbled and slid into the lake and was only discovered again by chance.
+When an earthquake struck in 740 CE, this church finally crumbled and slid into the lake and was only discovered again by chance.
 Dr. Şahin notes that while excavation of the church is currently underway, the work has had its share of difficulties, particularly due to the extreme amounts of plankton and algae underwater.

 “The ruins remain two to three meters deep in the lake and 50 meters from the shore.
 The hardest part of the underwater excavation is that visibility sometimes drops under 10cm because of intense algae and plankton activity.
 Another special difficulty is slime being spreading throughout the water from the top of the lake’s base during the excavation.”

-For those who are interested in viewing where the First Council of Nicaea was held, after excavation work is fully completed Dr Şahin would like to make this sacred site of Christianity Turkey’s very first underwater museum.
+For those who are interested in viewing where the First Council of Nicaea was held, after excavation work is fully completed Dr Şahin would like to make this sacred site of Christianity into Turkey’s very first underwater museum.